-We used an individual based model, built using Netlogo (Wilensky 1999) to investigate the importance of feedbacks in causing collapse of forest structure.
+We developed an individual based model, built using Netlogo (Wilensky 1999) to investigate the importance of feedbacks in causing collapse of forest structure.
 The model description follows the ODD protocol for describing individual based models (Grimm et al. 2006).
-Parameters used in the model were taken from the results of statistical analysis in this study or from the scientific literature - a full description of these is given in Table 3.
+Parameters used in the model were taken from the results of statistical analysis in this study or from the scientific literature (Table 3 – put in supplementary info).

 Purpose